jzheaux/katacoda-scenarios/spring-boot-app/02-add-security.md

 After that, you can hit the `/goals` endpoint again, this time using the default user and generated password: `http -a user:$PASSWORD :8080/goals`{{execute "T2"}}

+### Run a Test

+Each step in the scenario is equipped with a JUnit Test to confirm that everything works.
+This first one simply makes sure that Spring Security was set up correctly.

+Run it with the Maven command `mvn -Dtest=io.jzheaux.springsecurity.goals.Module1_Tests#task_1 test`{{execute "T2"}}.

+At the end of the test run, you should the message `BUILD SUCCESS`.

 ### What's Next?

 In all likelihood, you don't want to deploy your REST API using a generated password!